evovch/Useful/go4_5H_processor/README.md

 > ./doclean.sh

-Note that doclean.sh removes both build result and analysis results.
+Note that doclean.sh removes both build result and textual output generate during analysis.
+Analysis results should be located outside of the repository by specifying corresponding paths in the run.sh script.

 Analysis of output root files
 =============================

-A ROOT macro 'analyse.C' is provided as a template to start your simple analysis by means of native ROOT.
+A ROOT macro 'macros/analyse.C' is provided as a template to start your simple analysis by means of native ROOT.
 Please, follow the instructions written at the beginning of the file.

+> cd macros
-> root -l "analyse.C(\"outputMonitoring.root\")" > out.txt 2> err.txt
+> root -l "analyse.C(\"filename.lmd.root\")" > macroout.txt 2> macroerr.txt

 Input data structure
 ====================